-It is always better to have children’s eyes examined by our optometrists and ophthalmologists regularly to make sure that their eyes are healthy.
+It is always better to have children’s eyes examined by our optometrists regularly to make sure that their eyes are healthy.
 As vision problems can impact their academic performance and safety, they require the following visual abilities:

 Accurate eye movement

 Comfortable and precise focusing skills

 The generally accepted breakdown of timing for eye checkups to provide proper eye care for your family is as follows: